max-mapper/get-dat/markdown/05-website.md

 </html>
 ```

-To share this, type the following in the **virtual terminal**:
+To share this, type the following in the **source terminal**:

-`dat share --http=$PORT_80`
+`dat share --http=8080`

-To view it in browser, check the file called `welcome.txt` in the **virtual terminal**.
-It will list a url that should look something like this: `http://docker.try-dat.com:34777`
-Copy and past the link from your welcome.txt file into a new tab in the browser window.
-Windows users beware - please right-click to copy, as `cntrl-C` will quit dat and dat needs to keep running.
-Check out your new website!
+Check out your new website at http://localhost:8080!

 When you modify file, the site will update when you refresh the browser window.
 Pretty cool, huh?